Name: Marvin Hagler

 Marvelous Marvin Hagler Gallery

-- Hagler had 57 amateur wins by some reports.
-Boxing Illustrated and Sports Illustrated listed his record as 52-2 with 43 KOs.
+- Had 57 amateur wins by some reports.
+Boxing Illustrated and Sports Illustrated listed Hagler's record as 52-2 with 43 KOs.

-- Hagler was named the Most Outstanding Fighter of the 1973 National AAU Tournament.
+- Named the Most Outstanding Fighter of the 1973 National AAU Tournament.

 - Managed and trained by Goody & Pat Petronelli.
 Hagler was with the Petronellis his entire career.